canonical/lxd/doc/api-extensions.md

 This introduces a new `candid.api.key` option which allows for setting the expected public key for the endpoint, allowing for safe use of a HTTP-only candid server.

+## network\_vxlan\_ttl
+This adds a new `tunnel.NAME.ttl` network configuration option which makes it possible to raise the ttl on VXLAN tunnels.